Ensono/amido.github.io/docs/workloads/azure/backend/java/scaffolding_java.md

 ## Create a custom Java project template from the command line

 You can customize the deployment of the project running a handful of command lines.
-Currently scaffolfing is handled by Maven and you can use it by cloning one of the repositories and then installing the project as a Maven archetype locally; from there we can create a new project by using that archetype as a template.
+Currently, scaffolding is handled by Maven and you can use it by cloning one of the repositories and then installing the project as a Maven archetype locally; from there we can create a new project by using that archetype as a template.
 To do so we do:

 1. Clone any of the STACKS Java project (simple-api, stacks-java-cqrs, stacks-java-cqrs-events)
-2. Navigate to the <directory you cloned the project into>/java in the terminal
+2. Navigate to the `<directory you cloned the project into>/java` in the terminal
 3. Then issue the following Maven commands, using the included wrapper:
    1. ``./mvnw archetype:create-from-project`` - To create the archetype
    2. `` cd target/generated-sources/archetype`` - Navigate to the folder it was crated in